Child Arrangement Solicitors

 Will there be a court hearing?

-If mediation is not suitable or does not work, then you can apply to the court for a child arrangement order.
+If mediation is unsuitable or does not work, you can apply to the court for a child arrangement order.
 The first step is to complete the relevant paperwork, which includes an application form and a statement of facts.
-You will also need to pay the court fee which is currently £232.
-Child arrangement orders are legally binding, so if you have not yet consulted with a solicitor during your separation, this is the time to do so.
+You must also pay the court fee, which is currently £232.
+Child arrangement orders are legally binding, so if you have not consulted with a solicitor during your separation, this is the time to do so.

-There will then be a number of court hearings where a decision on the arrangements will be made.
+There will then be several court hearings where a decision on the arrangements will be made.
 All parties to the proceedings must attend the hearings.

 What will the court consider?

 Each child arrangement order is decided on the circumstances of the individual family.
 There is no standard order that will be applied in all cases.
-The welfare of the child is always the paramount consideration and the court will make an order that it believes is in the best interests of the child.
+The child’s welfare is always the paramount consideration, and the court will make an order that it believes is in the child’s best interests.